fli-iam/shanoir-ng/README.md

         * the tests will have to be clean up later
     * The build creates all .jars and copies them into the /docker-compose structure to be used from there for the docker-compose startup
+* configure your local /etc/hosts and add:
+    * 127.0.0.1       shanoir-ng-nginx
 * docker-compose up —build
 * Connect to keycloak admin interface:
     * http://localhost:8080/auth/admin/